AC Tonnage Calculator Overview

 AC Tonnage Calculator

 Method (simplified load): shell load from floor area × 20 BTU/ft² (scaled for ceiling height), adjusted for insulation, temperature difference, and floor level.
-Then we add internal gains from people (≈600 BTU/person beyond first), appliances, and solar gain from windows (orientation-weighted).
+Then we add internal gains from people (≈600 BTU/person), appliances, and solar gain from windows (orientation-weighted).
 Output rounded to nearest 0.5 ton.
 This is an estimate; a full Manual‑J will differ.

 Understanding AC Tonnage